roykoush/rand_gen/README.md

 Thus, the quantum experiment serves as a **statistical validator** of the entropy’s non-determinism.
 While it remains classical and Bell-inequality-compliant by design, the experiment affirms that the randomness observed is not simulated or injected, but **harvested from a finite, external, user-specific source**.

+### Password Generation Process Using Human-Derived Entropy

+The password generator leverages the same finite pool of entropy extracted from keystroke timing intervals to produce secure, reproducible passwords tailored to each user-device environment.
+This process comprises several key stages designed to maximize entropy utilization while ensuring practical usability and cryptographic robustness:

+1. **Entropy Sampling**
+   A contiguous slice of 12 floating-point values, each normalized to the interval [0, 1], is extracted sequentially from the keystroke-derived entropy pool.
+These floats serve as the fundamental randomness source for one password generation iteration.
+The pool is finite and depleted progressively with each new password.

+2. **Hash-Based Whitening**
+   To mitigate biases and correlations inherent in raw timing data, the slice is processed through the SHA-256 cryptographic hash function.
+This step distributes entropy uniformly across the output bits, enhancing unpredictability and eliminating detectable structure within the input.

+3. **Character Class Mapping**
+   The 256-bit hash output is segmented and mapped deterministically to characters drawn from four distinct classes: uppercase letters, lowercase letters, digits, and symbols.
+The generator enforces the inclusion of at least one character from each class to comply with common password complexity requirements.

+4. **Deterministic Shuffling**
+   The final character sequence undergoes a deterministic shuffle process driven by additional entropy floats from the same pool.
+This rearrangement further obfuscates any residual ordering patterns while preserving reproducibility on the original device.

+5. **Length Flexibility and Security**
+   The default output length is 16 characters, selected to yield a search space exceeding \(95^{16} \approx 10^{31}\) combinations, which is considered cryptographically strong against brute-force attacks.
+Users can specify different lengths, with the generator adjusting entropy slice usage accordingly.

+6. **Reproducibility and Device-Specificity**
+   Due to the dependence on the exact sequence of entropy floats from a finite, device- and user-specific pool, the same password can be regenerated reliably on the original device given the same keystroke history.
+Conversely, different devices or users yield distinct password outputs, reinforcing personalized security.

+7. **Entropy Exhaustion and Limitations**
+   The generator’s entropy pool is exhaustible; empirical observation shows cessation of password production after approximately 2,474 iterations with a 29,736-point float pool.
+This finite nature differentiates the system from standard software PRNGs with effectively infinite periods, imposing operational limits and necessitating entropy replenishment for sustained use.

 **Why this is original:**

 * It uses a unique, fully human-derived entropy source.